-Prince Harry Reportedly Has ‘No Roots Or Close Confidants’ In Los Angeles
+Prince Harry Reportedly Has 'No Roots Or Close Confidants' In Los Angeles

 She also fairly pointed out that the Duchess of Sussex had to deal with similar issues when she lived in the United Kingdom.

-“Similarly Meghan has had to dip into the Royal Family, try to get used to that life,” she noted.
+"Similarly Meghan has had to dip into the Royal Family, try to get used to that life," she noted.

 The pair lived together in England for around two years before deciding to step down from royal duties.

-That said, the royal reporter concluded by stating that though there have been difficulties in the move from Windsor to Hollywood, the two did not regret the move.
+That said, the royal reporter concluded by stating that though there have been difficulties in the move from Windsor to Hollywood, the two did not regret their choice.

 "I think the couple would both agree that they made the right decision," she added.

-However, despite whispers of loneliness, the ex-royal duo have been linked with many famous faces over the past year, including Oprah, Katharine McPhee, and her husband David Foster.
-In addition, reports have suggested the redheaded duke has made at least one friend in Los Angeles: Someone Like You crooner Adele.
+However, despite whispers of loneliness, the ex-royal duo have been linked with many famous faces over the past year, including Oprah, Katharine McPhee and her husband David Foster.
+In addition, reports have suggested the redheaded duke has made at least one friend in Los Angeles -- Someone Like You crooner Adele.
 The two British ex-pats would reportedly often grab drinks together, along with Meghan, as the singing superstar has sought to help with their adjustment from royal to celebrity life, as was previously reported by The Inquisitr.